 For those who love the idea of staying in a luxury spa hotel in the Cotswolds (and who doesn’t?) and are travelling with children in tow, Calcot Manor luxury hotel, just the other side of Circencester, is a great choice – a Cotwolds hotel and spa for families but still with that element of luxury.

 Child-friendly luxury in the Cotswolds

-While you don’t have to have children to enjoy Calcot’s charms – this Cotswold hotel has lovely rooms, good food, massages and beauty treatments and so on, all in the heart of the Cotswolds countryside – you might find your morning swim isn’t quite as relaxing with small infants splashing about, or that breakfast time is somewhat louder than usual.
+While you don’t have to have children to enjoy Calcot’s charms – this Cotswolds hotel has lovely rooms, good food, massages and beauty treatments and so on, all in the heart of the Cotswolds countryside – you might find your morning swim is joined by small infants splashing about, or that breakfast time is rather lively.

 However the prevalence of small ones does give it a more relaxed and casual air: there is a pub on one side of the house – The Gumstool – and the bright and airy Conservatory restaurant on the other – and they are more in the ‘wear whatever you feel comfortable in’ category rather than the smarter dress code of a boutique or grand country house hotel.

 Calcot House hotel restaurant

 Having said that, it’s not just about the children: the food in the Conservatory is really rather good and full of nice touches – a massive hand-carved leg of Spanish ham for example, a large and varied cheese selection and attentive staff.
 Both our evening meal and breakfast the following morning were really good, with a wide selection to choose from and promptly served.

 For dinner I started with seared scallops with cauliflower and truffle puree, which looked and tasted great, and then went onto the herb-crusted lamb which was equally good.
 Obviously the cheeseboard couldn’t be ignored, and I was rather glad that we’d had a big walk around the local fields before dinner.